Last updated on December 19, 2025

 Benthic Explorers

 Flipping Curious Homunculus into the prowess creature Voracious Reader is cool, but that flip loses your ramp.
-Ramp isn’t often useful in a spellslinger deck because cheap spells like Consider need a higher volume of colored mana when cast in bursts than a colorless source can provide.
+Cost reduction isn't always useful in a spellslinger deck because cheap spells like Consider need a higher volume of colored mana when cast in bursts than a colorless source can provide.

 Aminatou's Augury

-This card is a banger in certain decks, but this low ranking is for it as a ramp spell.
+This card is a banger in certain decks, but this low ranking is considering it as a ramp spell.

 Volshe Tideturner